-Sometimes known as husk tomatoes, these plants originated in Mexico where they were supposedly domesticated by the Aztecs.
-Today they are grown in many areas of the United States, particularly Texas and New Mexico.
+Sometimes known as husk tomatoes, the tomatillo plants originated in Mexico where they were supposedly domesticated by the Aztecs.
+Today tomatillo plants (Physalis ixocarpa) are grown in many areas of the United States, particularly Texas and New Mexico.

-Easy to grow, the fruit of the tomatillo plant is a fascinating addition to any garden.
+Easy to grow, the fruit of the tomatillo or husk tomato (Physalis ixocarpa) is a fascinating addition to any garden.
 If you regularly grow tomatoes, you will find tomatillos pleasingly similar.
+These are members of the nightshade family.

-From sowing the seeds to harvesting the fruit, this guide will take you through everything you need to know about the tomatillo plant.
+From sowing the seeds to harvesting the fruit, this guide to growing Tomatillos will take you through everything you need to know about the tomatillo.

 Varieties of Tomatillo

-Before we learn how to grow the tomatillo plant, you will need to select a variety to grow.
-This decision is going to, at least partly, be dictated by your location and local growing conditions.
+Before we learn how to grow the tomatillo, you will need to select a variety to grow.
+This decision is going to, at least partly, be dictated by your location and local growing conditions when you plant tomatillos.

 Whichever variety you choose to grow it should be able to grow and mature within your growing season.
 Gardeners with short growing seasons should either grow quick maturing varieties or try cultivating undercover.